boshkins/pelopia/doc/HLD.md

 The low level design should allow easy switching between representations.
 Some experimentation will be required to estimate memory/speed tradeoffs between different representations.

-**LonIndex**: a similar structure using longitude as the coordinate.
+**PointLonIndex**: a similar structure using longitude as the coordinate.

-The result of the search is converted into a **Location Filter**: a bitmap indexed by object Id with 1 denoting presence of object in the index.

 ####LatLon search support
 For simplicity, we will represent a circular area specified as ( **LatLon**, R ) with a square ( left = Lon-R/2, top = Lat+R/2, right = Lon+R/2, bottom = Lat-R/2 ).
 This expands the area by about 20% but allows to use the same fast location filtering as for bounding boxes.
-The potential extraneous hits will have distance to the center of the circle greater than R and can be filtered out at the scoring stage.
+The potential extraneous hits will have distance to the center of the circle greater than R and can be filtered out later, possibly as late as the scoring stage.

+####Locations with point geometry
+Initially, all locations in the dataset will be represented as a single point ( centroid for lines and polygons, see [https://en.wikipedia.org/wiki/Centroid](https://en.wikipedia.org/wiki/Centroid ).
+The result of the search is converted into a **Location Filter**: a bitmap indexed by object Id with 1 denoting presence of object in the index.
+Building an index for a given bounding box involves calculating an intersection between two sets of locations, corresponding to lookups of **PointLatIndex** and **PointLonIndex**:

+	typedef vector < bool > Filter;

+	MakeFilter ( dataset, bbox ) : Filter
+		( first, last ) = PointLatIndex .
+FindSegment ( bbox.bottom, bbox.top )
+		Filter ret
+		ret . reserve ( TotalObjects );
+		ret . clear ();
+		for each i in (first, last)
+			ret . set ( i )

+		( first, last ) = PointLonIndex .
+FindSegment ( bbox.left, bbox.right )

+####Locations with shaped geometry
+For location with shaped geometry, we will represent the object's location with a bounding box fully covering the shape (left = minimum longitude of the shape, top = maximum latitude, right = maximum longitude, bottom = minimum latitude).
+For such locations, the filtering function will be more complex and TBD.

+####Geo distance calculations

+The distance between two points will be calculated assuming that the world is flat, which should be sufficient for relatively small areas.
+As an option, we can consider implementing more computationally expensive but more accurate Haversine formula [https://en.wikipedia.org/wiki/Haversine_formula](https://en.wikipedia.org/wiki/Haversine_formula)

 ####Full text search support
 **TextIndex**: a prefix tree with all words extracted from all relevant properties of all objects in the dataset, after analysis and transformation.
 Payload is the set of tuples: object Id, property Id, position inside property (offset/length; for multi-value properties also index of the sub-property).

 	Make a Location Filter
 	Normalize search terms
 	Objects found in the tree are immediately screened using the filter.
 		The ones passing the filter are added to the result set
 	Repeat for all words, merging result sets (the same object can come in from multiple terms).
+	For each location in the result set, calculate its score.
-	Traverse the result set to score and sort.
-Scoring is TBD.
+	Sort the result set by decreasing score.

 ####Autocomplete support
 Caching!!
 Hold on to the text+location of the previous call, results of search on full terms and position in prefix tree for the last word (complete or not).
 Keep results of the partial search separate from the full terms'.
 Destroy if the new text (sans last term) or location are different

 	Do the search on full (all but last) terms.
 Save the result set.
 	Search for the last term covers the entire subtree with the root corresponding to the term (as opposed to full term where it is only the node matching the term).
 		Save the root of the subtree.
 	On the next call, if the last term is a continuation of the prior search's last term, refine search in the tree starting from the saved root.
 	If the last term is new (and what was thought of as partial term last time is now full), use the save subtree's root as the new full term, add to the memorized result set.
 		Do a new partial search with the new last word.
+	................................... incomplete

 ###Scoring

-TBD
+The scoring approach combines Term Frequency / Inverse document frequency with geo scoring, both similar to the approach utilized by elasticsearch / Lucene.

+There should be a mechanism for overriding the library's internal scoring function.
+The user-supplied function should have access to all the inputs that the internal one does (i.e values used in the formulas below).

+To limit the amount of calculations, scoring is applied after geo-filtering.

-###Category search support
+####Full text search

-At this point, category search is not considered for implementation.
+For each term in a tokenized full text query, calculate its WEIGHT:

+Term Frequency (elasticsearch):

+	TF = sqrt ( # of appearances of the term in the address )

+Inverse document frequency: the more often the term appears in the dataset, the less relevant it is.
+This value can be pre-calculated for every term in the dataset, at the cost of increased memory footprint of the dataset.

+	IDF = 1 + log ( totalAddresses / ( 1 + # of addresses containing the term ) )

+Field-length norm: the more words in the query, the lower relevance of words in it:

+	FIELD_NORM = 1 / sqrt ( # of terms in the address )

+The weight of the term in a query:

+	WEIGHT = TF * IDF * FIELD_NORM

+For each address in the candidate set created by filtering, calculate its SCORE in relation to the current query:

+Query Normalization factor:

+	QUERY_NORM = 1 / sqrt ( sum ( IDF of each term in the query ) )

+Query coordination: rewards addresses that contain a higher percentage of query terms.

+	COORD = # of matching terms in the address / total terms in the query

+Scoring function, similar to Lucene's Practical Scoring Function:

+	SCORE = QUERY_NORM * COORD * sum ( WEIGHT,  for each term in query )

+In addition, boost score of addresses where the order of found terms matches the order of terms in the query. **TBD**

+####Geo scoring
+The purpose of the geo scoring stage is twofold.

+First, the coordinates of retrieved locations are used to filter out false hits appearing due to representation of circles and polygons with an enclosing bounding box, both on the (circular) search region's and on the (shaped) location's side.

+Second, geographical distance between the location and the center of the search region is used as a tie breaker for elements of the result set with matching scores.
+For a shaped location (when supported), it can be the distance between the center of the search region and the location's centroid.
+Alternatively, and more expensively calculation-wise, it can be the distance between the center of the search region and the location's nearest point to it.

+####Scoring API

+	class Scorer
+	{
+	public:
+		virtual MatchQuality Score ( const vector < string > & query, const LatLon & center ) = 0;
+	}

 ###Dataset
-Format, construction, download, validation, opening Data format has to be versioned.
-The dataset has to be validated at download time, or open time, or offline.
+Format, construction, download, validation, opening.
+Data format has to be versioned.
+The dataset should to be validated at download time, or open time, or offline.

 ##Analysis and transformation
 Examine libpostal for its usefulness in (international) postal address normalization.
 Evaluate resource requirements and quality.